dhermes/bossylobster-blog/content/2020-12-01-broken-pipe.md

 In order to **pinpoint** the exact cause of the failure I decided to set up packet capture for one of the offending services.
-Rather than trying to find errors across multiple pods, the first thing I did was scale the microservice down to one pod, being sure to removal the autoscaler in the
+Rather than trying to find errors across multiple pods, the first thing I did was scale the microservice down to one pod, being sure to remove the autoscaler in the
 process:

 ```text